Designed for the lowest possible emissions

 A solution that can reduce emissions in the fishing fleet

-Ulstein's team has taken into use their experience from the development of the propulsion systems on the anchor handling vessels Olympic Hera and Olympic Zeus, which were nominated for the Green Ship Technology Award, and linked this to the analyses of the operational requirements of the trawler.
+Ulstein's team has taken into use their experience from developing the propulsion systems on the anchor handling vessels Olympic Hera and Olympic Zeus, which were nominated for the Green Ship Technology Award, and linked this to the analyses of the operational requirements of the trawler.

 Holistic design development